Biography of Imre Vallyon

 Imre Vallyon was born on December 7th 1940 in Budapest, Hungary during the Second World War.
 According to the esoteric school of astrology, December 7th 1940 is the sign for a Spiritual Teacher.

 His father was a good, honest man and his mother a devout Roman Catholic.
 For eight years he went to the ‘general’ school at that time in Budapest.
 He liked literature, both Hungarian and that of other countries.
-He studied also Latin.
+He also studied Latin.
 Mathematics was the worst subject for him, the most ‘rational’.
 “I could not tune into it”, he says.
 Even a child could beat him in chess, which is based on rational thinking.

 His inner life was in another direction.
 He never doubted the existence of God or some other worlds of reality.
 He knew a lot of the Transylvanian ghost stories and supernatural events, some of which his mother told him as ‘bedtime’ stories, some of them very scary.
 His mother took him as a child to the local Roman Catholic Church.
 The best thing for him was not the sermon by the priest but the chanting in Latin.